Four Friends (1981 film): Reception

 Channel 4 calls it a "stodgy, sentimental brew" and "a well-meaning film that doesn't really amount to much in the long run."

 The film was a commercial failure and Penn did not make another film for four years.

-DVD
+Home media

-Four Friends was brought to DVD by MGM Home Video on August 23, 2005 in widescreen and Dolby stereo.
+Four Friends was released on DVD by MGM Home Video on August 23, 2005 in widescreen and Dolby stereo.